Roles and Responsibilities of Audiologists

 Communicating Screening Results

-Where possible, audiologists are the professionals to communicate to the family when an infant has not passed a hearing screening.
-In settings in which an audiologist is not available to convey results, audiologists ensure that others (e.g., nurses, technicians, physicians) provide screening outcomes in a sensitive and considerate manner.
+Where possible, audiologists are the professionals who communicate with the family when an infant has not passed a hearing screening.
+When an audiologist is not available to convey results, other qualified individuals (e.g., SLPs, nurses, technicians, physicians) must be available to provide

-- information is delivered in a clear and concise manner that avoids technical jargon and in the family's preferred mode of communication,
+- information should be delivered in a clear and concise manner that avoids technical jargon;

-- findings are presented in a positive manner emphasizing the importance of appropriate follow-up,
+- findings should be presented in a positive manner, emphasizing the importance of appropriate follow-up; and

-- parents are given the opportunity and encouraged to ask questions.
+- parents/guardians should be given the opportunity and encouraged to ask questions.

-- explicit recommendations on about how to secure follow-up testing, including the names and phone numbers of follow-up screening facilities;
+- explicit recommendations on how to secure follow-up testing;

-- contact information for an audiologist to whom they can direct questions in the interim;
+- contact information for an audiologist whom they can contact directly with questions in the interim; and

-- local, state, and national resources to obtain information about subsequent stages of the EHDI process.
+- available local, state, and national resources that they can use to obtain information about subsequent stages of the EHDI process.

 Families of newborns who pass the hearing screening should be counseled about the need for ongoing surveillance and periodic monitoring.